 Individual rating and provisioning in all cases are submitted to and approved by the Retail Credit Committee (RCC) based on proposal made by the corresponding entity.
 In certain predefined cases, the Retail Credit Committee (RCC) may delegate its decision rights to organizational units authorized to prepare such proposals (e.g. Consumer Collections Unit).

 Disclosures

-The changes in value adjustments and provisions during the year are summarized in the table below.
+The changes in value adjustments and provisions during the year of the portfolio which has deteriorated compared to 2011 year-end are summarized in the table below.